 - a stiff feeling in your shoulders, especially in the morning

 RA affects your joint lining and can cause joint swelling as well.
-Over time, it can cause erosion of your shoulder bones, and deformity of your shoulder joints.
+It can cause erosion of your shoulder bones and deformity of your shoulder joints over time.

-The classic form of arthritis termed “wear-and-tear” is osteoarthritis, or OA.
+The classic form of arthritis associated with wear and tear is osteoarthritis (OA).
 This can affect the shoulders as well as other joints like your knees, hands, and hips.
 The AAOS reports that older people (over age 50) are more likely to develop OA.

-If you’re injured, you may develop a form of arthritis called posttraumatic arthritis, or PA.
-Since shoulder injuries are common due to the shoulder joint’s instability, injuries such as shoulder fractures and shoulder dislocations may lead to PA.
+You may develop a form of arthritis called post-traumatic arthritis (PA) if you’re injured.
+Since shoulder injuries are commonly due to the shoulder joint’s instability, injuries such as shoulder fractures and shoulder dislocations may eventually lead to PA.
 Sporting injuries and other accidents can also cause this condition.

-A condition called avascular necrosis, or AVN, can result in shoulder arthritis by destroying the joint in your shoulder.
-It’s caused when blood is unable to reach your humerus bone, causing cells in your shoulder bone to die.
+A condition called avascular necrosis (AVN) can result in shoulder arthritis by destroying the joint tissues in your shoulder.
+It’s caused when blood cannot reach your humerus bone (the long bone of the upper arm).
+This can cause cells in your shoulder bone to die.

-This can happen due to joint dislocations and bone fractures, as well as a result of taking steroids at high doses and drinking too much alcohol.
+This can happen due to joint dislocations and bone fractures.
+It can also be a result of taking steroids at high doses and drinking too much alcohol.

 AVN is a progressive disease, meaning it worsens over time.
-It can gradually evolve from an asymptomatic disease to mild pain, and eventually start causing severe pain.
+It can gradually evolve from an asymptomatic disease to mild pain and eventually it can cause severe pain.

-Your shoulder contains a “rotator cuff,” which connects the shoulder blade with the top of your arm through a maze of tendons and muscles.
+Your shoulder contains a rotator cuff, which connects the shoulder blade with the top of your arm through a collection of tendons and muscles.
 Injuries to the rotator cuff are common and can lead to a form of shoulder arthritis called rotator cuff tear arthropathy.

 Shoulder arthritis is treatable.
-You should talk to your doctor about which treatment is right for your specific condition.
+Talk to your doctor about the best treatment for your specific condition.
 Depending on your diagnosis, symptoms, and disease progression, your doctor may recommend: